Weaning - How and when it happens

 When you want to speed up the process of weaning

-Sometimes nursing parents find that they want to speed up the process of weaning for one reason or another.
+Sometimes parents find that they want to speed up the process of weaning for one reason or another.
 If you want to encourage your child to wean a little faster than she might naturally, you can try the strategy, “don’t offer and don’t refuse”.
 That means, do not offer to breastfeed your child.
 Instead, you can keep your toddler busy with other activities, like playing outside or dancing or having a snack.
 It is helpful to avoid sitting in your usual nursing spot throughout the day.
 Your toddler may see this as an ‘offer’ to breastfeed.
 But when your child does ask to nurse, take the time to enjoy a little nursing break together.

 Doing other activities with your child when you sit down can help the transition to weaning.
 For example, before or after you nurse, or even while you nurse, you could read a book together, or sing a special song or play a little nursery rhyme game together.
 Then, as your child gets older, you can distract him from nursing when you sit down and instead read, sing or play.